ORX

 ORX is now officially OUT-OF-PRINT in all formats.
 Sorry.

 I keep coming across people and reviews mentioning ORX fondly, so the consideration occasionally flits through my brain of republishing an updated version.
-It’s possible that could happen if there’s enough interest, but for now a stripped down “lite” version of the rules is freely available under a CC3.0 license.
+It’s possible that could happen if there’s enough interest.

 “A lot of the more interesting indie RPGs take an old favorite and do something new.
 This is the case with ORX…a tension-filled fast-paced game of rapid-fire reversals and conflict, with orcs trying to push into danger as much as possible without getting killed, supporting their tribe yet backstabbing their fellows as they go.
 I can’t think of a better way to spend my time…Hell, it’s almost worth the $10 for the snappy tongue-in-cheek style…”